rjbobeles/dsc-mnrn-demo-2025/README.md

 ### 04-authentication
 This step creates the authentication module and related endpoints such as session management, password management, and authentication endpoints

+### 05-gpt4all
+This step creates a module that encapsulates the GPT4All into a useable library in the demo.
+Note: Additional installation requirements for GPT4All listed [here](https://www.npmjs.com/package/gpt4all)

 ## Contributing
 How to contribute...